Hotepibre: Family

 Qemau Siharnedjheritef complete nomen means "Qemau's son, Horus he who seizes his power" and from this it is likely that he was the son of his predecessor Ameny Qemau and the grandson of king Amenemhat V. Ryholt further proposes that he was succeeded by a king named Iufni, who may have been his brother or uncle.
 After the short reign of Iufni, the throne went to another grandson of Amenemhat V named Ameny Antef Amenemhat VI.

 Attestations

+There are several attestations of Hotepibre in Lower Egypt and exchange with the Northern Levant.

+Lower Egypt

+Khatana

-A statue dedicated to Ptah and bearing the name of Hotepibre was found in Khatana, but its location of origin is unknown.
-A Temple-block from el-Atawla with his name is now in the Cairo Museum (Temp 25.4.22.3).
+A seated statue on a throne dedicated to Ptah and bearing the name of Hotepibre was found in Khatana, but its location of origin is unknown.

+el-Atawla, temple-block

+At Per Nemty (el-Atawla), near Asyut (5 km) in the 12th Nome of Upper Egypt, a temple block with his name is now in the Cairo Museum (Temp 25.4.22.3).

+Tell el-Dab'a, palace

+Hotepibre is sometimes also credited as the founder of a palace recently rediscovered at Tell El-Dab'a (the ancient Avaris).

+Levant

+Ebla (Inner Syria), ceremonial mace

 This pharaoh is also known by a ceremonial mace found inside the so-called "Tomb of the Lord of the Goats" in Ebla, in modern northern Syria; the mace was a gift from Hotepibre to the Eblaite king Immeya who was his contemporary.
-Hotepibre is sometimes also credited as the founder of a palace recently rediscovered at Tell El-Dab'a (the ancient Avaris).